MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql-set-options.md

 For more information about database encryption, see [Transparent Data Encryption](../../relational-databases/security/encryption/transparent-data-encryption.md), and [Transparent Data Encryption with Azure SQL Database](../../relational-databases/security/encryption/transparent-data-encryption-azure-sql.md).

 When encryption is enabled at the database level, all file groups will be encrypted.
 Any new file groups will inherit the encrypted property.
-If any file groups in the database are set to **READ ONLY**, the database encryption operation will fail.
+If any file groups in the database are set to READ ONLY, the database encryption operation will fail.

 You can see the encryption state of the database as well as the state of the encryption scan by using the [sys.dm_database_encryption_keys](../../relational-databases/system-dynamic-management-views/sys-dm-database-encryption-keys-transact-sql.md) dynamic management view.